h1xxx/linuxconsole/content/configuration.md

 $ make psf
 ```

 7. Check out your new font.
 ```
 $ showconsolefont
 $ setfont compiled/Unifont-APL8x16-12.1.03.psf.gz
 $ showconsolefont
 ```

 8. It's also good to make sure that you have UTF set in locales
 `$ cat /etc/locale.gen`

 -------------------------------------------------------------------------------

 # # finding UTF-8 codes

 I couldn't find a single UTF-8 table on my system large enough to include all
 glyphs I'd be interested to see, but I was able to compile one from a few
 sources.

 You can check the file `/usr/share/consoletrans/utflist` from kbd package:
 ```
 $ emerge -a sys-apps/kbd # or
 $ pacman -S kbd
 ```
 I couldn't find this file in debian in any package, but you can also get it
 from source:
 ```
 $ git clone git://git.kernel.org/pub/scm/linux/kernel/git/legion/kbd.git
 $ less ./kbd/docs/doc/utf/utflist
 ```

 To supplement it you can use `/usr/share/X11/locale/en_US.UTF-8/Compose` or
 other UTF-8 files located there from libX11 package for a more complete code
 table:
 ```
 $ emerge -a x11-libs/libX11	# or
 $ pacman -S libx11		# or
 $ apt install libx11-data
 ```

-Vim also has some pretty cool UTF-8 table:
+Vim also has a pretty cool UTF-8 table:
 `/usr/share/vim/vim81/doc/digraph.txt`